Does Twitter Support a Better Global Urbanism?

 I've been surprised at how many non-urbanists are already following me.
 Admittedly my past position was somewhat high profile among the general public and perhaps this isn't true of every urbanist, but we can't underestimate how many of the "non-usual suspects" beyond our initial narrow circles might want to receive tweets and re-tweets on issues of city-building.
 This can be very important in sharing information beyond the converted or the involved.

 In my short experience, I've already seen many cases of another way the audience can be expanded.
 It's apparent that many reporters follow high profile city-builders on Twitter, looking for angles and comments on existing stories, or even new story ideas.
 In some cases within minutes of tweeting a comment, an urbanist can be contacted by a reporter wanting to do a story or interview on that exact urban issue.
 This has happened to me on many occasions, and within a few hours I might find myself on the radio or TV, discussing the urban issue with a very broad audience of the general public.
 Those kinds of opportunities, where we can affect the media discussion and then participate in it, can be very powerful with the broad public discourse on city-building.
 All from a tweet.

 Having had this month to think about it, yes, I do believe that Twitter can be a positive force for a better global urbanism.
 What's most true for me, is that like any tool, the art is in how you use it.
 You can be mediocre and mundane, false and cynical, distracting or self-indulgent.
 You can also be relevant, profound, inspirational, passionate, and strategic - all in a mere 140 characters.
 It's what you make of it.
 We're all still learning and developing the power of these new tools of social media and the new world they are enabling.
 Given the huge challenges we face in city-building and sustainability, and the creativity we'll need to address them, we urbanists need every effective tool we can get!

-of this post first appeared on-line at Spacing!)
+(A shorter version of this post first appeared on-line at Spacing!)